Flying with a Baby or Toddler

-In order to exit the plane quicker (and this may be relevant if you have a fussy child at the end of the flight), book seats near the front of the plane.
+To exit the plane quicker (and this may be relevant if you have a fussy child at the end of the flight), book seats near the front of the aircraft.
 At the end of a long flight, you will be glad you chose the front of the plane.

-And donít forget to check with the airline for any rules or regulations that may affect your travel.
+And don't forget to check with the airline for any rules or regulations that may affect your travel.

-Traveling with a child definitely requires extra preparation and work.
+Travelling with a child definitely requires extra preparation and work.
 You will have to pack extra things and plan ahead for accidents and other scenarios.
-It isnít easy, but if you prepare, a flight with your baby or toddler can be a smooth and pleasant part of your trip.
+It isn't easy, but if you prepare, a flight with your baby or toddler can be a smooth and pleasant part of your trip.